CumulusNetworks/docs/content/guides/Data-Center-Network-Automation-Quick-Start-Guide/Automation-with-Cumulus-Linux.md

 When you configure the switch with NVUE commands, NVUE overwrites the settings in any file it manages.
 Do not run NVUE commands and manually edit the configuration files at the same time to configure the switch.
 Either configure the switch with NVUE commands only or manually edit the configuration files.

 You can configure NVUE to ignore certain underlying Linux files when applying configuration changes.
-You can find more information {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-54/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI/#configure-nvue-to-ignore-linux-files" text="here">}}.
+Refer to the {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-linux/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI/#configure-nvue-to-ignore-linux-files" text="Cumulus Linux user guide">}} for step-by-step instructions.

 ## NVUE Feature Support